-Ki Hajar Dewantara defines education as the process of guiding individuals toward maximum safety and happiness as human beings and community members-humanizing individuals by respecting their fundamental human rights and supporting their development toward maturity with critical thinking and good morals (Pristiwanti et al., 2022:7911).
-Education is a planned learning activity passed down through teaching, transforming individuals from ignorance to knowledge, whether formally or informally (Assa et al., 2022:1; Azzahra & Irawan, 2023:13)-a conscious effort to pass on culture between generations through the learning process, developing the spiritual, self-control, personality, intelligence, noble character, and skills needed by learners (Rahman et al., 2022:1).
-From these explanations of education, it can be concluded that education involves interaction between educators and learners in a learning environment, focusing on developing students' potential, skills, and learning behaviors essential in educational psychology.
+Ki Hajar Dewantara defines education as the process of guiding individuals toward maximum safety and happiness as human beings and community members-humanizing individuals by respecting their basic human rights and supporting their development toward maturity with critical thinking and good morals (Pristiwanti et al., 2022, p.
+7911).
+Education is a planned learning activity passed down through teaching, transforming individuals from ignorance to knowledge, whether formally or informally (Azzahra & Irawan, 2023, p.
+13; Assa et al., 2022, p.
+1)-a conscious effort to pass on culture between generations through the learning process, developing the spiritual, self-control, personality, intelligence, noble character, and skills needed by learners (Rahman et al., 2022, p.
+1).
+From these explanations of education, it can be concluded that education involves interaction between educators and learners in a learning environment, focusing on the development of students' potential, skills, and learning behaviors that are essential in educational psychology.

 Psychology is the study of mental phenomena, and teachers must understand that each child has differences in innate abilities, physical maturity, intelligence, and motor skills.
 In an educational context, psychological knowledge about children is crucial for educators wherever they teach.
 Educational psychology is a branch of psychology that examines individual behavior to discover facts, generalizations, and theories related to education to improve the effectiveness of the teaching and learning process.
-This field also studies the interaction between students, their potential, and their environment, helping them understand their strengths, weaknesses, and limitations (Ekaningtyas, 2022).
-Therefore, an educator needs to understand the psychological characteristics of their students thoroughly.
-This ability allows them to assess whether children are learning well and measure their ability to absorb the material.
+This field also studies the interaction between students and their potential as well as their environment, helping them understand their strengths, weaknesses, and limitations (Ekaningtyas, 2022, p.
+34).
+Therefore, it is important for an educator to thoroughly understand the psychological characteristics of their students.
+This ability allows them to assess whether children are learning well or not and measure their ability to absorb the material.

 Understanding and following the development patterns of students enables educators to understand their growth and learning progress, helping to enhance learning abilities according to each child's innate potential.
-Early childhood developmental psychology specifically studies children's mental, physical, cognitive, linguistic, moral, and socioemotional development (Sukatin et al., 2023:186).
-Psychology finds its place in education because it relates to all aspects of educational material.
-It requires psychological analysis for educators to select the most suitable methods for their students, considering their age and class level.
+Early childhood developmental psychology specifically studies children's mental, physical, cognitive, linguistic, moral, and socio-emotional development (Sukatin et al., 2023, p.
+186).
+Psychology finds its place in education because it relates to all aspects of educational material, requiring psychological analysis for educators to select the most suitable methods for their students, considering their age and class level.